/*

 "Truck two, ground, STOP.
 STOP.
 Traffic on final."

 The truck stops.
-He is on the runway.
-Not near the threshold — he is near the midfield taxiway intersection.
-You are at about 400 AGL, 220 feet from threshold, descending.
+On the runway.
+Not near the threshold; he is at midfield, maybe 3,000 feet down.
+You are at about 400 AGL, a mile and a quarter from the threshold, descending at two miles a minute.

 <div class="choice-list">